 Here are some of the common flowchart symbols.
 For a more comprehensive list, see our full flowchart symbols page.

 Diagramming is quick and easy with Lucidchart.
 Start a free trial today to start creating and collaborating.Create a flowchart

 Flowcharts for computer programming/algorithms

 As a visual representation of data flow, flowcharts are useful in writing a program or algorithm and explaining it to others or collaborating with them on it.
-You can use a flowchart to spell out the logic behind a program before ever starting to code the automated process.
+You can use an algorithm flowchart to spell out the logic behind a program before ever starting to code the automated process.
 It can help to organize big-picture thinking and provide a guide when it comes time to code.
 More specifically, flowcharts can: